 TikTok Shop's US operations moved into a joint venture, finalized January 22, 2026, with Oracle, Silver Lake, and MGX in the structure.
 After two years of "will it be banned, will it be sold," the US business now has a defined ownership picture.

 My POV: the existential uncertainty is mostly resolved, which is good for any brand that was holding back.
 But "the ownership question is settled" is not the same as "build your whole business here."
 TikTok Shop is a discovery and impulse channel, not a customer-ownership channel.
 Use it to find people, then get them onto a relationship you own.
-I worked through the practical risk calculus in is TikTok Shop safe in 2026.
+I worked through the full risk calculus in is TikTok Shop safe in 2026, and if you want the operating model and margin math before you commit budget, the TikTok Shop 2026 practical guide has the unit economics.

 "Settled ownership removes the reason not to test TikTok Shop.
 It does not turn it into a place you should own your customer base."